Childcare Costs in Seattle, WA (2026)

 Washington has no state income tax, so there are no state-level childcare tax credits.
 However, the state's lack of income tax means higher take-home pay to offset childcare costs.

-Learn more about maximizing your savings in our Childcare Tax Benefits Guide.
+Learn more about maximizing your savings in our Childcare Tax Benefits Guide or see our full Washington Childcare Subsidies Guide.

 Get Your Personalized Estimate